The Claim Competitors Make — And Why the Science Disagrees

 What truly sets our installations apart is the system behind the shine.
 We use a true three-coat approach where the decorative flake is not counted as a coat.
 That means you get a penetrating primer, a high-build body coat, and a protective clear topcoat designed to work together as a single, robust system.
 Proper prep plus a real three-coat build gives you excellent adhesion, abrasion resistance, and a finish that handles daily use without peeling or premature wear.
 Most projects are completed with minimal downtime, so you can get back to using your space quickly.
 Check out our process here.

 You may hear competitors claim that epoxy “sticks better” or is “just as good for less.”
-Epoxy is typically cheaper up front, which is why some contractors lean on it, especially if they don’t own the grinding equipment needed for best-in-class prep.
+Epoxy is typically the lower-priced quote — but price and value are not the same thing.
+The real comparison is what each floor costs over 15 to 20 years, not what it costs on install day.
 But when concrete is properly ground, clean, and dry, both epoxy and polyaspartic can bond very well.
 Independent pull-off tests regularly show polyaspartic bonding so strongly that the concrete itself fails before the coating does.
 That is the goal in any professional installation and a big reason many homeowners choose polyaspartic for longevity.

 If your slab is properly prepared with diamond grinding (which we do), a polyaspartic system offers better UV stability, faster return to service, and excellent long-term performance.
 Contact us today for your free estimate.